CIF Parser¶

 takes as an argument a list of strings, which should be quoted

 if necessary.
-If you have a list Python values use quote_list
+If you have a list of Python values use quote_list

 first: